+- Conditional receipts or temporary insurance agreements (Section IV.B), - Statements of good health (Section IV.A), - MIB and Fair Credit Reporting Act notices (Section IV.C). - Questionnaires used with the application, and - Forms used to amend the application

+(d) Substitution

-- Conditional receipts or temporary insurance agreements (Section IV.B), - Statements of good health (Section IV.A), - MIB and Fair Credit Reporting Act notices (Section IV.C), - Questionnaires used with the application, and - Forms used to amend the application - (f) If a form is intended to replace a very recently approved form because of an error found in the approved form, the insurer must: - (i) If the approved form has not been issued, return the approved form with a statement in the submission letter that the form has not been issued.
-The insurer may, under these circumstances, use the same form number on the corrected form being submitted. - (ii) If the form has been issued, the insurer must place a new form number on the corrected form and need not return the previously approved form.
+If an insurer wishes to replace a very recently approved policy form because of an error found after approval, the insurer may request to make a substitution in the original file.
+A substitution is available if the approved policy form has not been issued and the insurer is only fixing a minor error.
+To request a substitution, the insurer should submit a Note to Reviewer in SERFF in the original file in which the form was approved.
+The request should confirm that the form has not been issued and identify the correction the insurer wishes to make.
+If the reviewer determines that a substitution is appropriate, the reviewer will reopen the SERFF file and the insurer will need to "amend" the SERFF file to replace the previously approved policy form with the corrected form in the SERFF Form Schedule.
+The insurer may, under these circumstances, use the same form number on the corrected form.

+If a substitution in the original file is not available (e.g., policy form was issued, significant revisions being made, etc.) or the insurer does not wish to do a substitution, then the insurer would need to submit the new version of the policy form, with a new form number, in a new filing.

 Note: The substitution process is not available for policy forms approved under the Circular Letter No. 6 (2004) procedure.
-Any change to a form previously approved under the Circular Letter No. 6 (2004) procedure requires a separate new filing.
+Any change to a form previously approved under the Circular Letter No. 6 (2004) procedure requires a separate new filing and new form number.